If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Hush, little chick.’
 Fleur let go of her sister’s hands and shifted the room into her sister’s bedroom.
 ‘Listen to the magic here.’

-‘It’s ok.
+‘It’s okay.
 This is the Room of Requirement.
-Harry Potter showed it to me after the Yule Ball, I told you a little bit about it in my letter, but not much, I didn’t want to give away his secret.’
+Harry Potter showed it to me after the Yule Ball.
+I told you a little bit about it in my letter, but not much, I didn’t want to give away his secret.’

-Gabby closed her eyes, then gasped.
+Gabby closed her eyes and gasped.
 ‘It’s amazing.
 I can’t pick anything out, there’s so much!’
 She bounded forward to the jar beside her bed, then pouted.
 ‘My secret sweets stash isn’t here.’